-It doesn’t take superpowers to know the cost of healthcare is expensive.
-That’s why many employers offer tax-advantaged healthcare benefits, like a Flexible Spending Account, or FSA, to help out their employees.
+It doesn’t take superpowers to know that the cost of healthcare is expensive.
+That’s why many employers offer tax-advantaged healthcare benefits, like a Flexible Spending Account to help out their employees.

 So don’t worry about waiting for your FSA to build up in order to get the healthcare you need - it’s there whenever you need it.